 To fight dry hair, I make sure my deep conditioner is really nourishing, I like Ouidad Melt Down Mask.
-I deep condition my hair every time I was it and use a shower cap or hair therapy wrap for a heat deep conditioning session for 30 minutes to put the moisture back in my hair after being exposed to the sun all day.
+I deep condition my hair every time I wash it and use a shower cap or hair therapy wrap for a heat deep-conditioning session for 30 minutes to put the moisture back in my hair after being exposed to the sun all day.

 For color-treated hair

 I bleached my hair last summer and now that I am transitioning the damaged hair out, it tends to feel straw-like, so I am using more moisturizers than I normally would on my 2c waves.